johnmartinsson/auklab-video/README.md

 - 20250613T093915: The logs were removed, logging stopped, and all record_camera services restarted.
 - 20250623T101000: Detected that camera at ROST6, 192.168.1.100, incorrectly encodes audio as pcm_mulaw, 8000 Hz, mono audio
 - 20250623T114354: Saga updated config, record_camera_ROST6.service restarted automatically, audio now encoded as aac, 16000 Hz
+- 20250712T052003: NAS went offline which broke backup/clean rutine.
+NAS went online again around 12 AM.
+- 20250717T133000: Detected that the disk on MorusNew was still filled to 100%.
+When the NAS went online again the backup routine did not work because it depends on writing a file to disk with the filenames to backup.
+This meant that the backup/clean rutine was broken until space was made, which was done around 20250717T133000.
+The reason for the delay was vacation.
+Space was made by simply removing the buffered recordings.
+Not the best fix, but the only possible fix given the time contstrains during vacation.
+We therefore lost 5 days of data.

 # AukLab Video Recording Pipeline — Documentation